FTT-gh/Getting-and-Cleaning-Data-Project/codebook.md

 II.)
 Measurements

-Colum 3 - 66,  name = list below, type = numeric, remark = These 64 variables are only of the mean and standard values for the measurement based on the subject and the activity
+Colum 3 - 66,  name = list below, type = numeric, remark = These 64 variables are the mean and standard values for the measurement based on the subject and the activity

 ![image](https://user-images.githubusercontent.com/78473729/112620962-77399d80-8e29-11eb-84a4-f5a2d5595f70.png)